doritosfordinner/doritosfordinner.github.io/_posts/2016-01-02-pool-hall-wizard.md

 Doesn't matter.
 Now's a good time to break for an applause.

-> If my second grade teacher hadn't shown us that video, I probably wouldn't have ever played billards.
+> If my second grade teacher hadn't shown us that video, I probably wouldn't have ever played billiards.
 Who knows what'd I'd be doing.

 > You're all going to become teachers.
 (Hold for applause.
-Actually, step away from the podium and give a really cheese applause.)
+Actually, step away from the podium and give a really cheesy applause.)

 Sometime during this whole thing I turned my fake audience into a group of future teachers who have just graduated with a masters in education.